Donnie Abraham

-Nathaniel Donnell Abraham (born October 8, 1973) is an American football coach and former cornerback who is the current Defensive Coordinator for St. Louis Battlehawks.
+Nathaniel Donnell Abraham (born October 8, 1973) is an American football coach and former cornerback who is the current defensive coordinator for the St. Louis Battlehawks of the United Football League (UFL).
+He was selected in the third round of the 1996 NFL draft.
 In his career, he played for the Tampa Bay Buccaneers (1996–2001) and the New York Jets (2002–2004).